-Regional exploration activity will continue during the 2019 MOP period.
+Regional exploration activity (between Tomingley and Peak Hill) will continue during the 2020.
 Exploration personnel will continue to access the core yard and site offices as part of their normal activities.

 The Peak Hill Gold Mine MLs contain a known sulphide resource totalling 4.91Mt grading at 2.05g/t Au and 0.17%Cu (1.0g/t Au cut off).